-Foundational Liberal Arts and Sciences (General Education) Competencies
+Foundational Liberal Arts and Foundational Sciences at Platt College:

-Upon completion of their degree program, students will,
+To support the mission of Platt College, the Foundational Liberal Arts and Foundational Sciences program has the following six competencies (student learning outcomes) with student learning outcomes statements:

+1. Effective Communication in Speaking and Writing

+1.1 Students will communicate

+effectively by demonstrating the ability

+to speak, listen, read and write with

+clarity, coherence, and persuasiveness.

+2. Humanities

+2.1 Students will have a richer understanding and appreciation of the humanities and fine arts, and an appreciation, and evaluation of the aesthetic, historical, philosophical and literary dimensions of human experience.

+3. Human Influence

-- communicate effectively by demonstrating the ability to speak, listen, read and write with clarity, coherence, and persuasiveness. - have a richer understanding and appreciation of the humanities and fine arts, and an appreciation, and evaluation of the aesthetic, historical, philosophical and literary dimensions of human experience. - demonstrate awareness of the interdependent nature of individuals and societies and thus better equips them for thoughtful participation in a democratic society.
-Study here also encourages greater sensitivity to differences among people and thus exposes students to significant issues of cultural diversity, ethics and dilemmas in the personal, business and social arenas of their lives. - be able to participate as informed and responsible citizens in solving social, economic and political problems in a multicultural and global society. - be able to comprehend and to use quantitative concepts and methods to interpret and to critically evaluate data and to effectively problem-solve in a variety of contexts demanding quantitative literacy.
+• 3.1 Students will demonstrate awareness of the interdependent nature of individuals and societies and thus better equips them for thoughtful participation in a democratic society.
+Study here also encourages greater sensitivity to differences among people and thus exposes students to significant issues of cultural diversity, ethics and dilemmas in the personal, business and social areas of their lives.

+4. Informed Citizen

+- 4.1 Students will be able to participate as informed and responsible citizens in solving social, economic and political problems in a multicultural and global society. - 4.2 Students will examine their preconceptions about the world and to interpret and analyze logically and apply ethical principles and logical problem solving skills when making ethical decisions. - 4.3 Students will be able to think logically, critically and creatively to solve problems and make decisions while recognizing the importance of lifelong learning process in the pursuit of personal, intellectual and career development.

+5. Mathematical Skills and Technology

+• 5.1 Students will be able to comprehend and to use quantitative concepts and

+- methods to interpret and to critically evaluate data and to effectively problemsolve in a variety of contexts demanding quantitative literacy. - 5.2 Students will be able to implement appropriate forms of existing and evolving technology for personal, educational, and professional purposes, including fundamental concepts of computing and fluency in the use of contemporary computing and information technology.

+6. Scientific Method

+• 6.1 Students will be able to comprehend and to apply the basic principles of science and methods of scientific inquiry.